apache/metron/metron-deployment/vagrant/Kerberos-setup.md

 # Setting Up Kerberos in Vagrant Full Dev
-**Note:** These are manual instructions for Kerberizing Metron Storm topologies from Kafka to Kafka.
-This does not cover the Ambari MPack, sensor connections, or MAAS.
+**Note:** These are instructions for Kerberizing Metron Storm topologies from Kafka to Kafka.
+This does not cover the sensor connections or MAAS.

 1. Build full dev and ssh into the machine
     ```